 The Company is a party to a services agreement with the Investors that provides the Company with a license, as well as development and support, for certain of the Company's computer systems and administrative services.
-The Company pays a fee of \$800 per home closing quarterly, in arrears, for these services, which is included in selling, general and administrative expense in the consolidated statements of income.
-The Company incurred fees of \$6.7 million, \$5.2 million, and \$4.1 million during the years ended May 31, 2022, 2021, and 2020, respectively, under the services agreement.
-As of May 31, 2022 and 2021, the balance due to the Investors under the terms of the service agreement was \$2.6 million and \$2.1 million, respectively, and was included in other liabilities in the consolidated balance sheets.
-Effective June 1, 2022, the services fee agreement with the Investors was amended to increase the fee to \$1,000 per home closing.
+Effective June 1, 2022, the Company pays a fee of \$1,000 per home closing quarterly, in arrears, for these services, which is included in selling, general and administrative expense in the consolidated statements of income.
+The Company incurred fees of \$7.9 million, \$6.7 million, and \$5.2 million during the years ended May 31, 2023, 2022, and 2021, respectively, under the services agreement.
+As of May 31, 2023 and 2022, the balance due to the Investors under the terms of the service agreement was \$2.7 million and \$2.6 million, respectively, and was included in other liabilities in the consolidated balance sheets.